nraesalmi/QtQuick-Kotlin-Android-App/README.md

 - Pub with the longest name cannot be fetched with a single API call, as `curl -X GET https://api.openbrewerydb.org/v1/breweries/meta?by_country=ireland` returns `{"total":"70","page":"1","per_page":"50"}`, so two calls need to be made:
     - `curl -X GET "https://api.openbrewerydb.org/v1/breweries?by_country=Ireland&per_page=50&page=1"`
     - `curl -X GET "https://api.openbrewerydb.org/v1/breweries?by_country=Ireland&per_page=50&page=2"`

+Next I found a tutorial video on how to use APIs in Kotlin, also I searched for tips online on how to set up an app that uses XML before diving into QML.
+I followed the tutorial https://www.youtube.com/watch?v=hurcmk_4QCM&ab_channel=CodeWithCal to get the API working to receive a request for pubs.

+Then I begun looking at how to get the QML frontend working.